-Part-time jobs are a time-honoured tradition, even something of a rite of passage, for teenagers.
-Many students get their first jobs while in high school and continue to work part-time throughout their college years.
-Whether it’s merely for pocket money or to fund a major life goal, gainful employment puts more than cash in their pockets: it arms them with important life skills that will serve them in years to come.
+Whether it’s merely for pocket money or to fund a major life goal, gainful employment puts more than cash in your teenager's pockets: it arms them with important life skills that will serve them for years to come.

 Benefits of a part-time job